 - use leftovers as a filling for a toasted sandwich

-- bake a potato and top with chilli con carne, cheese, sour cream and a sprinkling of coriander and lime juice (my favourite).
+- enjoy on top of a baked jacket potato along with cheese, sour cream and a sprinkling of coriander and lime juice (my favourite).

 Can I freeze Chilli Con Carne?

 You sure can!
 It’s the perfect frozen meal to pull out on those busy weekday nights.
 Freeze for up to 4 months.